 “There are some obvious elements which are expected of course – technique, skill, control of the instrument – all these must be there, and must be of a very high standard, but these alone are not enough.

-Much importantly I look out for the language of each musician, for their voice.
+Much more importantly I look out for the language of each musician, for their voice.
 It is not enough to just play, but they need to create meaning, to say something with the piece.
 Each note that they play has to have a meaning, it cannot just be playing mechanically, that’s not enough.”

 “I thought it was a very good programme, and I think it’s also a very good idea to have contemporary pieces included, both for the composers, who need to get their works out to different people with different voices and different interpretations, and also for the competition’s participants, the pianists, who get to show their creativity with a relatively new piece like the one by Alexey Shor and Mikhail Pletnev that was included here, because they’ve never heard it before so it’s all themselves and that’s very important, it makes a big difference.

 And this work by Alexey Shor was a great choice I think, it is like a bridge from the classical to the contemporary.
-It has very very rich colours and is very beautiful, I really like it very much”.
+It has very very rich colours and is very beautiful, I really like it very much.”

 “Yes, I must say that it is the first time that I have been involved in a competition format of this form.
 I have been in many competitions as a jury member but this is very original, and I think it’s an incredibly motivating and exciting approach.